Nenets love poem

 Nenets is spoken in the northernmost Russia, in an area extending from the White sea to the Yenisei river.
-Its is an Uralic language, which divides into two dialects, that of the forest and that of the tundra for about 30,000 speakers.
-Nenets is the most widely spoken of the Samoyed anguages.
+This Uralic language, which belongs to the Samoyed group of the Uralic language family, is divided into two dialects, that of the forest and that of the tundra, and has around 30,000 speakers.
+It is the most widely spoken Samoyed language.

 It is so necessary and emblematic that its importance goes even to the sacred!
-Their nomadic life, being very difficult, many of them flee this nomadism and are assimilated by the Russian society.
+Their nomadic life, being very difficult, many of them flee this nomadism and are assimilated by Russian society.